HEP-KBFI/tautau-Entanglement/python/fragments/README.md

 You can replace `default` with `orig` or `bbb` (read [this](https://github.com/HEP-KBFI/tautau-Entanglement/issues/2#issuecomment-1746796984) to learn more about their differences).

 The jobs can fail if they are unable to fetch payloads via cURL, which does happen quite often.
-If you just want to test the code locally, replace `run` with `test` in the above example.
+If you just want to run the production interactively, use `test` instead of `run` as the 5th argument (cf the above example).